lauris71/sehle/tutorial/lesson-1.md

     sehle_static_mesh_set_vertex_array(&mesh, va);
     elea_aabox3f_set_values(&mesh.renderable_inst.bbox, -2, -2, -2, 2, 2, 2);

-RenderContext requires material, so we have to set up one.
-We use the most simple forward-rendered SehleMaterialControl.
-It is intended for gizmos, controls and similar things but for our tutorial it is enough.
+Static mesh requires material, so we have to set up one.
+Here we use SehleMaterialControl - the most simple forward-rendered material type.
+It is intended for gizmos, controls and similar things but for the first tutorial this is enough.
-SehleMaterial is actually interface type, but SehleMaterialControl implements it so we do not have to set up the implementation ourselves.
+SehleMaterial itself is actually an interface type, but SehleMaterialControl implements it so we do not have to set up the implementation ourselves (like SehleStaticMesh implementing SehleRenderale).

     SehleMaterialControl mat;
     sehle_material_control_init(&mat, engine);
     sehle_material_control_set_has_colors(&mat, 1);
-    mat.ambient = EleaColor4fWhite;
-    mat.color = EleaColor4fWhite;

 Now we add created material to static mesh material slot 0.

     sehle_static_mesh_resize_materials(&mesh, 1);
     sehle_static_mesh_set_material(&mesh, 0, SEHLE_MATERIAL_CONTROL_MATERIAL_IMPLEMENTATION, &mat.material_inst);

-Single static mesh can have multile fragments with multiple materials, LOD levels and so on.
-We just create single fragment, assign all indices to it and set it's material index to 0.
+Single static mesh can have multile fragments with different materials and LOD levels.
+Here we just create a single fragment, assign all indices to it and set it's material index to 0.

     sehle_static_mesh_resize_fragments(&mesh, 1);
     mesh.frags[0].first = 0;
     mesh.frags[0].n_indices = va->ibuf->buffer.n_elements;
     mesh.frags[0].mat_idx = 0;

+With that our object-to-be-rendered is ready.

 Now set up view matrices in SehleRenderContexxt.